LoyolaChicagoBooks/introcs-csharp/rst/while-with-sequence.rst

        print s[i]
     }

-We do want to do this each time through the loop.
+We *do* want to do this each time through the loop.
 We *can* use a ``while`` statement.

-Next problem:  convert the pseudocode "s[i] is a vowel" to C#.
+Next task:  convert the pseudocode "s[i] is a vowel" to C#.

 There are multiple approaches.
 The one you get by following your nose is just to consider all the cases where it is true::